bookingbat/engine/README.md

     ),
 ));

-// we have a booking from 3:30-4pm
+// add a booking from 3:30-4pm & get back the adjusted availability
 $newAvailability = $availability->addBooking(array(
     'start' => '15:30',
     'end' => '16:00'
 ));

-// therefore the actual availability is 9-11am, and 11:30-3:30pm
+/*
-$expected = array(
+$newAvailability will show the actual availability is 9-11am, and 11:30-3:30pm array(
     array(
         'start' => '09:00:00',
         'end' => '11:00:00'